This post may contain affiliate links.

 According to Dogs Naturally Magazine, we should add “15mg of powdered extract per 1 pound of pet’s body weight.”

-I looked it up and 15 mg = 3 teaspoons = 1 tablespoon; that is what I add to our dogs' meals when they're having a rough day.
-When I'm mixing up raw meals, I add 5 tablespoons to an 8-quart bowl of raw dog food; I don't add more, because our dogs get joint and immunity support from other food and supplement.
+I looked it up and 15 mg = 3 teaspoons = 1 tablespoon; that is what I add to our dogs' meals when they're having a rough day (1 tbsp).
+When I'm mixing up raw meals for the week for all four of our dogs, I add five tablespoons to an 8-quart bowl of raw dog food; I don't add more, because our dogs get joint and immunity support from other food and supplement.

 Where I Buy Green Lipped Mussels for My Dogs